fuzzycode/pytvdbapi/README.rst

 Dependencies
 ============
-thetvdb depends on *httplib2* to properly follow the http protocol and to make caching easy and straight forward.
+thetvdb depends on the following packages to function.

+  * httplib2

 Install
 =======